Tidoo18/PokerGame/README.md

 Card =  keeps ranks and suits.
 Deck = makes deck, has few methods, deal, draw etc. the last one in the class dosen't do anything. forgot to remove.
 Main = starts the game
 Hand =  checks for hand.
-This class keeps, table method, main play method, sorts out hand and keeps discardCard method(which I haven't finished.) few more.
+This class keeps, table method, main play method, sorts out hand and change card method.

 In general, game works, there is still so much more that can be done.